-I've Been Sober For My Entire 20s, And These Are The 5 Things I've Learned
+I've Been Sober For My Entire 20s, And This Is What I Learned

 My adolescence was riddled with substance abuse and insanity.
 I got sober at 19, thinking my life was over.
 Little did I know I was in store for a much more powerful ride by not drinking or drugging.